[navigation]

 Collaboration with Brands and Celebrities

-Collaboration with renowned brands, influencers, and celebrities is cheaper than advertising and helps reach new target audiences.
+Trends in the beauty industry also include collaboration with renowned brands, influencers, and celebrities, which is cheaper than advertising and helps reach new target audiences.
 Beauty brands cooperate with sweets and beverage manufacturers, movie studios, and Hollywood stars, offering limited editions of their products.
 This approach allows attracting even those segments that are not interested in makeup but are great fans of one of the brands.

 Hyper-Personalized Approach to Product Choice